alexszura1/PortfolioProjects/README.md

 ## Youtube, Kaggle, and ChatGPT credit

 Some datasets and tutorials I have found through Youtube and Kaggle, they also have example code that I can learn from and use as inspiration for my own projects.
 ChatGPT has been extrememly useful for me, I mostly use it to explain how lines of code work to ensure that I understand everything conceptually, explaining errors, and sometimes even to provide recommendations to make code more efficient or detailed.

+# Link to my About Me page: https://alexszura1.github.io/